salrashid123/gcp_tokendistributor/README.md

 ## Remote Authorization and TokenDistributor for GCP VMs

 Sample workflow to distribute a secret between two parties where one party directly delivers the secret to a _specific_ virtual machine.
-Normally on GCP, one party that owns some data will grant a service account or user permissions to some resource.
-The owner of the service account has discretionary power on at that point and can assume the identity of that service account to access the same data.
+Normally on GCP, one party that owns some data will grant a `service account` or `user` permissions to that data resource.
+The owner of that service account now has discretionary power on the data and can access that data from anywhere by default by assuming the identity of that service account he/she has permission over.

-This flow inverts the access where the data owner shares some secret material that ultimately grants access to their data to a isolated system owned by the remote party  that has been attested by the data owner previously.
-This isolated system in this case is a VM that the remote party owns but is configured such that not even the remote party VM owner can access it nor extract the secret that was delivered.
+This flow inverts the access where the data owner shares some secret material that ultimately has permissions to their data but **ONLY** to a isolated system owned by the remote party.
+The data owner will share access _exclusively__ to an isolated system such that the credentials cannot be exported.
+The isolated system in this case is a VM that the remote party owns but is configured such that not even the remote party VM owner can access it nor extract the secret that was delivered by the data owner.

 In prose: